KitwareMedical/dicom-anonymizer/README.md

     main()
 ```
 For more information about the pydicom's Dataset, please refer [here](https://github.com/pydicom/pydicom/blob/995ac6493188313f6a2e6355477baba9f543447b/pydicom/dataset.py).
-You can also add a dictionnary as previously :
+You can also add a dictionary as previously :
 ```python
     dictionary = {}